Interested in joining a fraternity or sorority?

 To participate in sorority recruitment, interested women must sign-up online.

-For more information on sorority recruitment, please contact Gina Tornabene, Panhellenic Vice President of Membership, firstname.lastname@example.org.
+For more information on sorority recruitment, please contact Laura Carley, Panhellenic Vice President of Membership, firstname.lastname@example.org.

-Formal recruitment for both fraternities and sororities is September 19-22, 2013.
+Formal recruitment for fraternities is September 14-21, 2014 and for the sororities is September 18-21, 2014.
 Most recruitment activities take place in the evening to work around class schedules or athletic practices.

 Any student who is enrolled in Ashland University at full-time status and has an earned 2.500 or higher cumulative high school grade point average (for first-time students) or 2.500 or higher cumulative University grade point average (for upperclassmen and transfer students with at least one college semester, not including post-secondary) is eligible for Greek membership.
 Students must have achieved this standard to participate in the formal recruitment process.
 Each individual chapter is permitted to set a required grade point average above the 2.500 cumulative if they choose to do so.

-Any questions regarding Greek life can always be directed to Laura Kane, Director of Greek Life & Student Leadership, at email@example.com or 419.289.5723.
+Any questions regarding Greek life can always be directed to the Greek Life Office via email to email@example.com or by phone to 419.289.5723.